extrawurst/extrawurst.github.io/_posts/2018-12-05-go-and-gitlab-ci.md

     - make test
 ```

-**Note:** my OCD felt better once i had caching of dependencies working - but the build was still not faster.
-That maybe due to it currently being too small to be limited in the dependency download/build process.
+**Note:** My OCD felt better once I had caching of dependencies working - but the build still was not faster.
+That might be due to it currently being too small to be limited by the dependency download/build process.